hsd-dev/action_bridge/README.md

 A package to bridge actions between ROS1 and ROS2.

+Please clone `dashing-devel` branch in case you are working with ROS Dashing.

 **NOTE:**
 - Currently supports forwarding goals from ROS1 (melodic) action client to ROS2 (crystal) action server
 - As an example, implemented interfaces for the action bridge for FibonacciAction